sagemath/sagewiki_to_gh-2022-10-10/days10.md

    * October 11: Groebner Bases (chair Ludovic Perret)
    * October 12: Elliptic Curves (chair Laurent Fousse)
    * October 13-15: Coding Sprints (chair Michael Abshoff)

+Each "talk" day (October 10 to 12) typically has 2 invited speakers, who are specialists in the corresponding domain, not necessarily already in contact with SAGE, and 3 contributed speakers, who typically describe a SAGE module (or a proposal of).